renemarc/home-assistant-doomsday-clock/README.md

 ### Installation

+To enable the Doomsday Clock sensor in your installation:

 1. Copy file `sensor/doomsday_clock.py` to `your_config_dir/custom_components/sensor` directory (create folder if necessary).
-1. Add the sensor to your configuration (see below).
+1. Add the sensor to your `configuration.yaml` (see below).
 1. Restart Home Assistant.

 ```yaml
 # Example configuration.yaml entry
 sensor:
   - platform: doomsday_clock
     name: Doomsday